Black bearded saki: Behavioral modifications due to forest fragmentation

-Studies reveal that black bearded sakis can adapt to habitat up to 3% the size of their original range.
+Studies reveal that the black bearded saki can adapt to habitat up to 3% the size of its original range.
 However, it is unclear whether this behavioral flexibility is sufficient for the long-term viability of this species in fragmented habitats.
 Forest fragmentation has resulted in behavioral changes that allow the species to adapt but could be detrimental for its conservation status in the long run.
-Black bearded saki groups will not leave isolated patches of fragmented forest unless the bridge of secondary forest grows.
+Black bearded saki groups will not leave isolated patches of fragmented forest unless a bridge of secondary forest grows.
 Groups in smaller patches of forest will tend to move and vocalize less while resting more.
-Population density will increase as habitat size decreases, causing a positive tendency in disease among the black bearded saki population living in small patches.
-This species also face a hunting problem for bushmeat and their tails used as dusters.
+Population density will increase as habitat size decreases, causing a positive tendency in disease among black bearded saki populations living in small patches.
+This species also faces a hunting problem for bushmeat and their tails used as dusters.

-Bearded sakis living in small forest fragments are limited in their dietary choices because of the reduced number of plant species present, and therefore consume species that those individuals inhabiting continuous forests would ignore.
+Black bearded sakis living in small forest fragments are limited in their dietary choices because of the reduced number of plant species present, and therefore consume species that those individuals inhabiting continuous forests would ignore.
 Shifts in feeding patterns occur where fragmentation has been accompanied by selective logging of species used by black bearded sakis as food.
 The ability to have a flexible diet and include seeds and unripe fruit helps this species survive in smaller forest fragments, but it appears that these conditions are unviable unless connectivity increases among the forest fragments and continuous forest in the landscape.
 The future survival of the black bearded saki will depend on adequate meta-population and habitat management.
 Habitat conservation is of top priority as this species has a particularly small range.
 The black bearded saki is considered the most endangered primate in the Amazon and is already locally extinct in a large portion of its original range.